 The overall tone and progression of the Leviathan mission is also vaguely reminiscent of The Call of Cthulhu, what with an impossibly ancient undersea-dwelling lifeform influencing people's minds from afar, ships' crews dying under peculiar circumstances, and the investigation of strange artifacts with mysterious properties and histories.

 The turian home system is called Trebia, most likely after the Battle of the River Trebia, in which Hannibal kicked Roman arse.

 As part of a cross-promotion between Mass Effect 3 and Kingdoms of Amalur: Reckoning, ME players got access to bonus armor and weapons after completing the Amalur demo.
 The Reckoner-Knight armor was sent by Alliance soldiers stationed in Rhode Island, while the Chakram Launcher assault rifle was built by Ama-Lur Equipment.

 A subtle one from the "Leviathan" DLC.
 The Leviathan artifact in Bryson's office is labeled "Artifact P3X118" in one of the data files.
 In the Stargate SG-1 episode "Foothold", P3X-118 was the planet from whence the Stragoth gated into the SGC and took it over.

 One of the war assets found by scanning planets is Special Ops Team Zeta, aka the Bridge Burners, a group of engineers specializing in sabotage and legendary for their tenacity and skill.
-This is most likely a reference to the Bridgeburners from The Malazan Book of the Fallen series, a legendary unit of sappers and warriors.
+This is most likely a reference to the Bridgeburners from the Malazan Book of the Fallen series, a legendary unit of sappers and marines.